alainassaf/alainassaf.github.io/_posts/2023-12-19-Cloud-Journey-1-Docker-and-Python.md

 {:toc}

 # Scenario
-Advancements in Infrastructure as Code products have driven a lot of the automation efficiency on cloud platforms.
+Advancements in Infrastructure as Code products have driven a lot of automation efficiency on cloud platforms.
 These IaC products are largely Linux-based and frequently use Python.
 Python is one of the most popular programming languages and learning (or re-learning) this language will help my cloud journey moving forward.

 In order to kill two birds with one stone, I will setup a Linux-based Python environment using containers.
 I will get an easily created, light-weight Python environment and gain familiarity with Docker containers.
 I'm an unabashed Microsoft Windows fan, so I looked at using Docker Desktop for Windows to help in creating this Python environment.